rust-lang/rfcs/text/3678-final.md

 `final fn` cannot be combined with `default fn`.

-`final fn` is allowed only on methods in trait definitions, not on inherent impls nor non-trait functions nor in `extern` blocks.
+`final` is only allowed in trait definitions. `final` is not allowed on inherent impls, non-trait functions, or `extern` blocks.

 `final` comes after visibility but before any qualifiers such as `async`.